New Patients 610-904-9274

 When should I visit the dentist to treat bleeding gums?

-You should visit the dentist if you notice bleeding when you brush or floss.
+If you notice bleeding when you brush or floss, visit the dentist.
 A thorough routine dental cleaning and improved oral hygiene should reverse your symptoms.
-However, if your gums do not improve within two weeks, you need to visit the dentist for additional care.
+However, if your gums do not improve within two weeks, you must visit the dentist for additional care.
 We can treat gum disease with a deep cleaning to remove harmful bacteria and prevent tooth loss.

 What happens if I don’t treat bleeding gums?

 If you have bleeding gums due to gingivitis and do not receive treatment, your gum health can worsen.
 As gum disease progresses, you can experience increased gum sensitivity, deep gum pockets, and swollen gums.
 You may even lose permanent teeth if you do not treat gum disease.
-Inflammation can also travel through the bloodstream and affect other parts of the body, including the heart.
+Inflammation can also travel through the bloodstream and affect other body parts, including the heart.

 The Cure for Bleeding Gums